Little Italy Bars & Nightlife

 612 College St., Little Italy

-Known for having one of the best beer lists in Toronto, Birreria Volo is definitely geared toward craft-brew lovers with a rotating lineup, which usually includes some great ciders, too.
+Known for having one of the best beer lists in Toronto, Birreria Volo is definitely geared toward craft-brew lovers with a rotating lineup that usually includes some great ciders, too.
 Tucked into a narrow, dimly lit brick-lined space, it definitely feels more like a wine bar than anything resembling a brewery, which just adds to its charm.
 Look for a significant selection of classic cheese and meat boards.

 838 College St., Little Italy